Non-Herbicide Management Options

 Fertilization to produce a phytoplankton or algal “bloom” prevents the establishment of most bottom rooted aquatic weeds and produces a strong food chain to the pond fish.

 Non-toxic dyes or colorants prevent or reduce aquatic plant growth by limiting sunlight penetration, similar to fertilization.
 However, dyes do not enhance the natural food chain and will suppress the natural food chain of the pond.

 Physical barriers are also used to eliminate plants by shading the bottom.
 These work well for swimming areas, docks, etc. but must be kept clean of any buildup of sediment and debris.

 2. Biological Management Options

-Tilapia will consume nitella, but are a warm water species that cannot survive in temperatures below 55ｰ F. Therefore, tilapia usually cannot be stocked before mid-April or May and will die in November or December.
-Recommended stocking rates are 15 to 20 pounds of mixed sex adult Mozambique tilapia (Oreochromis mossambicus) per surface area.
-Tilapias are often not effective for vegetation control if the pond has a robust bass population due to intense predation.
-In Texas, stocking of Mozambique tilapia does not require a permit from the Texas Parks and Wildlife Department.
-Any other species of tilapia would require a permit.
-Check with your County Extension Agent in other states for the legality of stocking tilapia.
+Tilapia will consume Nitella but are a warm water species that cannot survive in temperatures below 55 F. Therefore, tilapia usually cannot be stocked before mid-April or May and will die in November or December.
+Recommended stocking rates are 15 to 20 pounds of mixed sex adult Mozambique Tilapia (Oreochromis mossambicus) per surface area.
+Tilapia are often not effective for vegetation control if the pond has a large bass population due to intense predation.
+In Texas, stocking Mozambique Tilapia requires approval from the Texas Parks and Wildlife Department if the pond is in the designated “conservation zone” to ensure tilapia cannot escape and negatively impact imperiled native fishes.
+Tilapia must be purchased from a permitted seller regardless of zone.
+In other states, check with your County Extension Agent for the legality of stocking tilapia.

 Herbicide Control Options

 The active ingredients that have been successful in treating nitella include: